MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 In some cases, you want to start the application without an actual app window.
-In this case, you can start MagicMirror² in server only mode by manually running `npm run server`.
+In this case, you can start MagicMirror² in server only mode by manually running `node --run server`.
 This will start the server, after which you can open the application in your browser of choice.
 Detailed description below.

 ::: warning IMPORTANT